 1-4-801.
 Designation of party candidates by petition.
-(5)(a) Party petitions shall not be circulated nor any signatures be obtained prior to the third Tuesday in January FIRST BUSINESS DAY IN JANUARY.
+(5) (a) Party petitions shall not be circulated nor any signatures be obtained prior to the third Tuesday in January First Business day in January.
+Petitions must be filed no later than the close of business on the third Tuesday in March, or on the seventy-fifth day after the first business day in January, whichever is later.